isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 Test delete after save action

-1. Navigate folder where you have permissions to create entries
+1. Navigate to a folder where you have permissions to create entries
 1. Use create folder button
 1. Create folder with valid name
     - Expected Results: Dialog closes